The

 Accustom your puppy to many things at a young age: Baths (see grooming

-article), brushing, clipping nails, cleaning ears, having teeth examined,
+article), brushing, clipping nails, cleaning ears, having teeth

-pleasant for your puppy.
+and pleasant for your puppy.

-Brushing is important, especially for double coated dogs when they
+Brushing is important, especially for double coated dogs when

-to brush him.
+you need to brush him.

 During